karoo-ca/gocardless-events/README.md

 Type-safe Python models for for all GoCardless events (using Pydantic).

+This is a Python implementation of the Event Actions in the [GoCardless docs](https://developer.gocardless.com/api-reference#event-actions).

 1. collect html article snippets from gocardless API event docs for `./raw_data/` and clean the html so it's minimal (no `<a>` tags, no `class=`, `id=`, etc.)
 1. run `split_simple.py` on each .html to split into 1 file per event into `./docs/`
 1. run `generate_schema.py` to convert all split elements into a json blob `./schema.json`
-1. `generate_models.py` converts the json schema into python modules with pydantic models in `./models/`
+1. `generate_models.py` converts the json schema into python modules with pydantic models in `./src/gocardless_events/models/`

 > [!NOTE]
 >